-Actions our charity takes to meet standards: Evidence of our actions: Annual evaluation of board and Audit Committee considers the performance, composition and skills set of the board.
-Annual Board Evaluations Annual Training and Development Programme for directors to ensure continuous professional development.
-HEAnet Group Annual Training and Development Programme TARGET performance management system in place for all employees - includes training and development objectives.
-Employees have regular formal and informal meetings with managers throughout the year to assess and support performance.
+Actions our charity takes to meet standards: Evidence of our actions: Annual evaluation of Board and Group Audit & Risk Committee considers the performance, composition and skills set of the Board & Committee.
+Annual Board Evaluations.
+Group Nomination Committee introducing a skills matrix to track and audit skills.
+Annual Training and Development Programme for directors to ensure continuous professional development.
+2022-2023 Director Training & Development Plan being developed.
+TARGET performance management system in place for all employees - includes training and development objectives.
+Employee have regular formal and informal meetings with managers throughout the year to assess and support performance.
 TARGET Handbook.